mluniproject/UniDG/README.md

        --output_dir my/pretrain/ERM/resnet50
 ```

-*Note that you can download our pretrained checkpoints in the [Model Zoo](https://github.com/invictus717/UniDG#model-zoo-for-unidg).*
+*Note that you can download pretrained checkpoints in the [Model Zoo](https://github.com/invictus717/UniDG#model-zoo-for-unidg).*

 Then you can perform self-supervised adaptation: